Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 On May 28, 1991, the Joint Research Team visited the Military Museum in Hanoi.
 The museum staff showed the team records consisting of various artifacts related to the loss of VR703 and David Christian.
 These records and artifacts consisted of military accounts of the incident, ID papers, personal belongings, flight gear, and parts of their planes including the serial number plate (132540) of the EA1-F Skyraider VR703.

-CIA Meeting Notes Museum Inventory SheetMuseum Inventory SheetCIA Meeting Notes CIA Meeting Notes CIA Meeting Notes CIA Meeting Notes Museum Inventory Sheet
+CIA Meeting Notes Museum Inventory SheetMuseum Inventory SheetCIA Meeting NotesCIA Meeting Notes CIA Meeting Notes CIA Meeting Notes Museum Inventory Sheet

 Recovery efforts.

-According to the book M.I.A.: Accounting for the Missing in Southeast Asia, by Paul Mather, remains were recovered and repatriated on April 10, 1986 by the Vietnamese for a pilot who was shot down in the Thanh Hoa area.
+According to the book M.I.A.: Accounting for the Missing in Southeast Asia, by Paul Mather, remains were recovered and repatriated on April 10, 1986, by the Vietnamese for a pilot who was shot down in the Thanh Hoa area.
 The details of this account fit Christian's location and time period for his recovery date.

 Officer In Charge of SAR Mission Officer In Charge of SAR Mission

-1) Photo shows a joint American-Vietnamese team crossing a reservoir near Thanh Hoa en route to a crash recovery site.
+1) Photo shows a joint American-Vietnamese team crossing a reservoir near Thanh Hoa in route to a crash recovery site.
 Source: M.I.A.: Accounting for the Missing in Southeast Asia, Paul Mather.
 2) Newspaper article showing the date that Christian's remains were returned on April 10, 1986.

-Who was Lieutenant JG David Marion Christian?
+Who was David Christian?

-David Marion ChristianHe was born in 1941 in Oakland California and moved to Lane Kansas where his family helped with their relatives' farms and other business.
+David Marion ChristianDavid Christian was born in 1941 in Oakland California and moved to Lane Kansas where his family helped with their relatives' farms and other business.
 After his family moved back to California, He stayed in Kansas to attend Emporia State University and later Kansas State University.
 He then enrolled in Naval Aviation Officer Candidate School (AOCS) at NAS Pensacola.
 Once commissioned, Naval Aviators went through ground school and flight training in the T-28 Trojan, a propeller-driven aircraft, followed by jet training in the T-2 Buckeye.
 He went on to receive final ground attack and carrier landing training in A-4s from the Fleet Replacement Squadron (FRS) at NAS Lemoore before assignment to a deploying squadron (VA-23 The Black Knights) also based there.

 Description provided by Truman W. Christian.